- How do I change my email address?

 If your application is not accessible for free by members of the general public or tracks moving physical assets, we consider it a commercial application.

-Mobile applications purchased exclusively through the Google Play or iOS App Store that do not track moving physical assets are not considered commercial.
+Mobile applications bought through the Google Play or iOS App Store that do not track moving physical assets are not considered commercial.

 Commercial applications require at minimum the Mapbox.com Commercial plan, which is limited to applications with up to 250 seats (unique end users) and/or up to 1,000 tracked assets (moving physical assets).
 If your commercial application uses the Navigation SDK or results from our Directions API for real-time turn-by-turn navigation (regardless of mode of transportation), the Mapbox Commercial plan is limited to 50 seats (drivers).